YishaiHezi/Locator/README.txt

 3. map screen - after choosing a user, it shows its last known location.

 Note:
-The Current_status file (in this project) contains the current status of the app in terms of development.
+For future development, see the Current_status file (in this project) that contains the current status of the app.